 Of course we know that He was without sin and at every stage of His development He always did what was right and appropriate for a child.
 During this process He broke none of the Commandments of God and none of His actions violated the principles of righteousness and holiness.

-Philippians 2:7 tells us that Jesus emptied Himself and took on Himself the form of a slave.
-This passage should not be interpreted that He ceased to be God, for the words used does not support that heretical position.
+Philippians 2:7 tells us that Jesus when He came from Heaven and was born as a man, He did not cease to be God.
+That is heresy and is contrary to Scripture.
 We are told however that Jesus was filled with the Holy Spirit more than any other man and that He lived and then carried out His ministry totally under the control of the Holy Spirit.